The basic structure of tatami is simple: it consists of three main parts—the Filling (Toko), the Surface (Omote), and the Border (Heri).

 Omote is graded.
 The highest grade of omote is generally found in scared places like shrines and temples, wealthy homes, and important spaces.

-To gain a premium grade the omote has to be made from igusa of a certain length, quality and weave.
-High quality omote has four hemp strings, two at each weave, binding the igusa together, and is generally made of two mats weaved together in the centre; this forms a thick, strong mat.
+To gain a premium grade the omote has to be made from igusa of a certain length, quality and Warp yarns.
+High quality omote has four hemp strings, two at each Warp yarns, binding the igusa together, and is generally made of two mats weaved together in the centre; this forms a thick, strong mat.
 High quality Igusa used in these mats is only harvested once a year.

 The most commonly used omote in Japanese homes and for international clients is the high to mid grades; this omote is still a premium product but is more readily available.
 The lower grades vary.
 There are still good products at this level.
 These mats do tend to have a shorter life span.
 This omote is good for areas of high use, where mats will need to be resurfaced more regularly.
 While omote vary in quality and look, the lowest grade Japanese omote is much higher quality than any other overseas product.